-

 The Fujitsu Group has established an internally and externally accessible portal, operated as Fujitsu Alert, to receive internal whistleblower reports and consultation (including anonymous reports) from all Group employees (including board members, retirees, temporary transfers, contracted employees, part-time employees, dispatch workers, and others) and offer consultations.
 Group companies also maintain and operate separate internal whistleblower systems.

 Through a web form or telephone hotline, Fujitsu Alert accepts reports on suspected wrongdoing or concern from all Fujitsu Group employees and external parties relevant to the Fujitsu Group, including customers and suppliers (anonymously, if applicable).
 Fujitsu Alert is available in 14 languages 24 hours a day, 365 days a year.
-Fujitsu Alert is also used to communicate (including submission of additional materials and receipt of comments from the Compliance Division) with the whistleblower regarding the contents of the investigation.
+Fujitsu Alert also serves as reporting system for business partners from which the Fujitsu Group (companies in which Fujitsu has direct or indirect investment of more than 50%) directly procures goods, software or services.

 Fujitsu Alert is publicized to employees via periodic messages, compliance training sessions, websites, and posters.
 In addition, Fujitsu periodically confirms trends in the usage of Fujitsu Alert in order to ensure increased recognition for and confidence in the systems among employees.